 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Carroll Community College, see our tuition and fees and room and board pages.

-The student loan default rate at Carroll Community College is 7.2%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Carroll Community College is 9.9%.
+This is about the same as the national default rate of 10.1%.

 Contact details for Carroll Community College are given below.

 |Address:||1601 Washington Rd, Westminster, MD 21157|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

 In 2020-2021, 2,159 students took at least one online class at Carroll Community College.
 This is a decrease from the 2,737 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|